starwit-trainings/it-foundation/03-Operating-Systems/Readme.md

 Here we want to learn, how operating systems work.
 Main topic is shell scripting and how to use resources provided by OSes.

 ## Tasks

+* Get the following details for your machine
+    * CPU model
+    * main memory
+    * disk(s)
+    * Operating system name & version
+* Which other hardware is attached to your computer?
+* List all running processes
+* What is your username and which groups do you have?
+* Where is your home folder located?
+Which groups, access rights does that folder have?
+* List all running services.
+* Does your operating system have a package manager?
+* List all installed software packages.

 For Windows you can use Powershell to use Os functions and to make your life easier.
 On Linux Bash is a widely used shell.

 ### Bash